psswid/php-basic-cms/README.md

 Database contains 1 table with pages.
 See database.json

 To run enter /index.php to the folder path.
-To access admin panel enter /admin/list.php where you will find basic CRUD functionalies.
+To access admin panel enter /admin/list.php where you will find basic CRUD functionalities.